 On the left we have a list of strategies.

-When we capture an element, LEAPWORK creates a number of different strategies that all return the same element but is doing it in separate ways.
+When we capture an element, Leapwork creates several different strategies that all return the same element but is doing it in separate ways.

-The first strategy is based on selecting the SPAN tag on this simple demo web page.
+The first strategy is based on selecting the SPAN tag on the Sign In page of D365.

-We can use this strategy for the dynamic verification of the login.
+We can use this strategy for the dynamic verification of the Sign In.

-With the dynamic property available it's easy to wire up the last field from the excel sheet,
+With the dynamic property available it is easy to wire up the last field from the Excel sheet,

 Let’s run the flow.

-We saw a demo of how to use Excel as a data source for a flow
+In the lesson, we saw how to use Excel as a data source for a flow.

-and how to parameterize a custom building block, making it even more reusable.
+and how to parameterize a Sub-Flow, making it even more reusable.